Scorpio Nights

-Scorpio Nights is a 1985 Philippine erotic thriller film directed by Peque Gallaga from a screenplay by Rosauro "Uro" Q. Dela Cruz, based on a story concept written by T.E.
+Scorpio Nights is a 1985 Philippine erotic thriller film directed by Peque Gallaga and written by Rosauro "Uro" Q. Dela Cruz from a story concept developed by T.E.
 Pagaspas and art director Romel Bernardino.
-It is about a love affair between a young man and a married woman who become entangled in their uncontrollable urge for sex.

-It stars Orestes Ojeda, Anna Marie Gutierrez, and Daniel Fernando in his acting debut while Dwight Gaston, Pen Medina, Angelo Castro Jr., and some of the film's production staff including writer-director Rosauro "Uro" Q. Dela Cruz and art director Rommel Bernardino as the supporting cast and special participation.
+Starring Orestes Ojeda, Anna Marie Gutierrez, and Daniel Fernando in his acting debut, the story follows a love affair between a young man and a married woman who become entangled in their uncontrollable urge for sex.
+It also features Dwight Gaston, Pen Medina, Angelo Castro Jr., and some of the film's production staff including writer-director Rosauro "Uro" Q. Dela Cruz and art director Rommel Bernardino in supporting and special participatory roles.

-Produced and released by Regal Films on June 18, 1985, the film was controversial but played a key role in defining Filipino erotic films of the decade.
+Produced and distributed by Regal Films, the film was theatrically released on June 18, 1985.
+While it was controversial, it played a key role in defining Filipino erotic films of the decade.
+Following its release, two standalone sequels (both produced by rival film studio, Viva Films) were produced in 1999 and 2022, while a South Korean remake was produced and released in 2001.

 Plot

 The film is set in a shabby apartment where Danny resides above the room of a security guard and his wife.
-Every day, the husband goes home, eats his dinner, washes the dishes, goes straight to bed, and makes love to his wife.
+Every day, the husband goes home, eats his dinner, washes the dishes, goes straight to bed, and has sex with his wife.
 Danny plays Peeping Tom and every night observes through a hole in his floorboard.
-Unable to control his urges, he goes to the room of the wife where he does the same things that the husband does to her with no resistance.
+Unable to control his urges, he goes to his wife's room, where he does the same things that the husband does to her with no resistance.
 The two perform the act repeatedly until they fall in love with each other.
-The husband finds out that his wife is cheating on him, when one day he walks in on them while they are having sex, and shoots them both.
+The husband finds out that his wife is cheating on him when one day he walks in on them while they are having sex, and shoots them both.
 He then shoots himself while having sex with his dead wife.